webplatform/docs/guides/html_tables/index.md

 The new elements used here are:

 * <code>&lt;caption&gt;&lt;/caption&gt;</code>: The <code>&lt;caption&gt;</code> element allows you to give the table data a caption.
 Most browsers will center the caption and render it the same width as the table by default.
-* <code>&lt;th&gt;&lt;/th&gt;</code>: The <code>&lt;th&gt;</code> element defines the content as table headings for each table section, which can be a column, a row or a group of cells.
+* <code>&lt;th&gt;&lt;/th&gt;</code>: The <code>&lt;th&gt;</code> element defines the content as table headings for each table section, which can be a column, a row, or a group of cells.
 This is useful not just to help semantically describe the function of the content, but it also helps render it more accurately in a variety of browsers and devices.
 The <code>&lt;th&gt;</code> element is used in a row just like a <code>&lt;td&gt;</code>, and browsers typically render its content bold and centered in the data cell.

 == Structuring the table further ==